 Parameter Purpose firingCountLimit Specify a positive integer to limit the maximum number of times the actor is executed. command The command string to execute (e.g., ls or C:/Program Files/Internet Explorer/IEXPLORE.EXE) and, optionally, one or more arguments.
 The command can also by input via the actor's command port. directory The directory in which to execute the command.
 The default value of this parameter \$CWD, which represents the user's current working or home directory. environment An array of records that name an environmental variable and a value: {{name = "NAME1", value = "value1"}} Where NAME1 is the name of the environmental variable, and value1 is the value.
 For example {{name = "PTII", value = "c:/ptII"}} sets the value of PTII to c:/ptII.
 If the parameter is set to {{name="", value = ""}}, then the environment from the parent process is used.
 If environmental variables are set with the parameter, the parent values will not be passed to the process.
-To view the current environment, use the "env" command. prependPlatformDependent ShellCommand If this parameter is selected, the actor will preface the command with a platform-dependent shell command 'cmd.exe \c' (under Windows NT or XP) or Windows 95, the arguments 'command.com /C' under Windows 95 or '/bin/sh -c' (all other platforms).
+To view the current environment, use the "env" command.

+prependPlatformDependent ShellCommand If this parameter is selected, the actor will preface the command with a platform-dependent shell command 'cmd.exe $c'$ (under Windows NT or XP), 'command.com /C' (under Windows 95), or '/bin/sh -c' (all other platforms).
 By default, the parameter is not selected.
-NOTE: This parameter must be selected if file redirection is used in command NOTE: Under Cygwin, if true, the path environment of the subprocess is not identical to the path of the calling process. throwExceptionOnNon ZeroReturn If selected, the actor will generate an error message if the invoked subprocess returns an error. waitForProcess Select to indicate that the command should finish executing before the actor outputs results.
+NOTE: This parameter must be selected if file redirection is used in command .
+NOTE: If this parameter is selected and Kepler is running under Cygwin, the \$PATH environment variable of the subprocess is not identical to the \$PATH of the calling process. throwExceptionOnNon If selected, the actor will generate an error message if the invoked ZeroReturn subprocess returns an error. waitForProcess Select to indicate that the command should finish executing before the actor outputs results.
 By default, the actor will stream command results as they are generated.